bdilbeck/Python-Cybersecurity-for-Beginners-YT-Series-/README.md

 Development will now focus on improving the interface and working out issues with the script and txt file.

 *Ongoing issues:
-- The script sometimes puts the same address in the txt file multiple times.
+- ~The script sometimes puts the same address in the txt file multiple times.~ (Resolved)

+9/18/2023 - Blair Dilbeck - The script no longer encounters the error of entering duplicate IPs into the blacklist.
+Attention will now be focused on improving the webpage interface.